Thursday, June 21, 2012

 The Duttons was an afternoon show that we got tickets for $5 each by listening to a sales pitch, our first, for a travel package.
 We found it interesting, but definitely not for us.

 We had bought discount tickets for Golden Corral, 2 breakfasts or 2 lunches for $10.
 Unfortunately, lunch ended at 4 pm and we arrived at 4:20, but the cashier just said go ahead and even gave us our drinks for free.
-We checked out a couple of stores before going to our next show, The Haygoods
+We checked out a couple of stores before going to our next show, The Haygoods.

 This last year Roy Rogers, Jr. auctioned all the artifacts that were in the Roy Rogers’ Museum.
 He said his father’s fans were now too old to visit the museum and the younger generation did not know who Roy Rogers was.
 As we were sitting in the Haygoods lobby where Buttermilk, Dale Evans’ stuffed horse, Trigger, Roy’s stuffed horse, and Bullet, the stuffed dog were displayed, teenagers walked by and say what’s that horse? and have no idea the significance of Buttermilk, Trigger and Bullet.
 These animals brought back so many memories of our Saturdays spent at the morning movies as we were growing up.